canonical/github-runner-operator/docs/local-lxd/reference/cos.md

   - Average reconciliation interval: Shows the average time between reconciliation events, broken down by charm application.
 - Jobs: Displays certain metrics about the jobs executed by the runners.
 These metrics can be displayed per repository by specifying a regular expression on the `Repository` variable.
 The following metrics are displayed:
-  - Proportion charts: Share of jobs by completion status, job conclusion, application, repo policy check failure http codes and github events over time.
+  - Proportion charts: Share of jobs by completion status, job conclusion, application, repo policy check failure, HTTP codes and GitHub events over time.
   - Job duration observation
   - Number of jobs per repository